Resampling#

 Finally, we collect the sample statistics from the simulations, plot the sampling distribution, and compute standard error and a confidence interval.

+I emphasize the role of the model in this framework because for a given experiment there might be several possible models, each including some elements of the real world and ignoring others.
 For example, our model of the vaccine experiment assumes that everyone in each group has the same risk, but that’s probably not true.
 Here’s another version of simulate_group that includes variation in risk within each group.

 def simulate_variable_group(n, p):